gnutls/gnutls/README.md

 $ sh tests/suite/testpkcs11
 ```

-If you wish to contribute, you may read more about our coding style in
+If you wish to contribute, you may read more about our [coding style](doc/README.CODING_STYLE).
-doc/README.CODING_STYLE.
-Note that when contributing code that is not
+Note that when contributing code that is not assigned to FSF, you will
-assigned to FSF, you will need to assert that the contribution is in
+need to assert that the contribution is in accordance to the "Developer's
-accordance to the "Developer's Certificate of Origin" as found in the
+Certificate of Origin" as found in the file [DCO.txt](doc/DCO.txt).
-file doc/DCO.txt.
-That can be done by sending a mail with your real name to
+That can be done by sending a mail with your real name to the gnutls-devel
-the gnutls-devel mailing list.
-Then just make sure that your contributions
+mailing list.
+Then just make sure that your contributions (patches),
-(patches), contain a "Signed-off-by" line, with your name and e-mail address.
+contain a "Signed-off-by" line, with your name and e-mail address.
 To automate the process use "git am -s" to produce patches.

 Happy hacking!